FarhangNorouzi/FarhangNorouzi.github.io/Projects/Logistic Regression/Logistic_Regression.md

 ## Logistic Regression

-**Project Descriptionnnn:** The goal of this project is to create a Classification Model which predicts whether or not a person has presence of heart disease based on physical features of that person such as age,sex, cholesterol, etc...
+**Project Description:** The goal of this project is to create a Classification Model which predicts whether or not a person has presence of heart disease based on physical features of that person such as age,sex, cholesterol, etc...

 **DATA:** This database contains 14 physical attributes based on physical testing of a patient.
 Blood samples are taken and the patient also conducts a brief exercise test.
 The "goal" field refers to the presence of heart disease in the patient.
 It is integer (0 for no presence, 1 for presence).
 In general, to confirm 100% if a patient has heart disease can be quite an invasive process, so if we can create a model that accurately predicts the likelihood of heart disease, we can help avoid expensive and invasive procedures.